Adaptive Multi-source Predictor for Zero-shot Video Object Segmentation

 \section{Conclusion}

 In this paper, we propose novel multi-source static and moving object predictors to effectively utilize the complementary features from the RGB, depth, static saliency and optical flow for zero-shot video object segmentation.
 The proposed interoceptive spatial attention module can leverage complementary information from adjacent sources features to enhance the spatial awareness of each current source features while maintaining source-specific characteristics.
 We put forward a motion-enhanced module to comprehensively improve the optical flow features representation by applying the spatial and channel attention technique.
 With the help of the feature purification module, it can further filter the incompatible features among sources to refine the multi-source fused features.
 In addition, to get rid of the inevitable interference caused by low-quality optical flow, we design a novel adaptive predictor fusion network, which fuses the results from static predictor and moving object predictor according to the generated adaptive weights.
 The adaptive predictor fusion network is simple yet effective, therefore, it can provide an important reference for other optical flow-based methods and this quality evaluation spirit can be carried towards other auxiliary cues, such as depth maps.
 Experiments on three ZVOS datasets indicate that the proposed three-stage method performs favorably against the current state-of-the-art methods.
-Extended experiments on five RGB-D SOD datasets show that the multi-task static predictor achieves good performance in both salient object detection and depth estimation tasks. \\[3pt] {\textbf{Acknowledgements.}} Xiaoqi Zhao and Shijie Chang contributed equally to this work.
+Extended experiments on five RGB-D SOD datasets show that the multi-task static predictor performs well in both salient object detection and depth estimation tasks. \\[3pt] {\textbf{Acknowledgements.}} Xiaoqi Zhao and Shijie Chang contributed equally to this work.
 This work was supported by the National Key R\&D Program of China \#2018AAA0102001 and the National Natural Science Foundation of China \#62276046. {